 Net result?
 Later treatment can be done in a very straightforward fashion.

-If your child has an underbite, crossbite, sleep apnea, crowded teeth, too much space between teeth or you'd just like peace of mind about your child's orthodontic situation, Dr. Antosz and Dr. Vincelli look forward to hearing from you.a year ago
+If your child has an underbite, crossbite, sleep apnea, crowded teeth, too much space between teeth or you'd just like peace of mind about your child's orthodontic situation, Dr. Antosz and Dr. Vincelli look forward to hearing from you.2 years ago

 “Everyone there is great, very professional, and well organised.” -Patty Leach